GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/documentation_testing.md

 Documentation testing
 =====================

-Making sure that the examples in the documentation actually work is important to make sure potential and new users have a good experience.
+Making sure that the examples in the documentation are working is important to make sure users can rely on the documentation.
 For that reason, all files in `doc/sphinx/_static/gwb_input_files/` which both have a `.wb` and `.grid` file, are automatically tested in every pull request.
-They are only tested to see if any error occur, not if the output is correct or has changed.
+They are only tested to see if any error occurs, not if the output is correct or has changed.